cloudflare/worker-speedtest-template/README.md

 **POST** `/up` Receive content posted to the server

 The content is discarded by the endpoint.
-A response is sent once all the content has been received by the client.
+A response is sent once all the content has been received from the client.

 No query string parameters.